Probing baryogenesis with gravitational waves

-The purpose of this work is two-fold: first, we present non-SUSY realizations of the AD mechanism that involve new physics below the electroweak scale and can operate in cosmic epochs long after inflation; second, demonstrate that parametric resonance sourced by AD condensates in such models naturally produces SGWB within reach of upcoming GW experiments.
-In particular, based on benchmark models with simple renormalizable scalar potentials, we show that in the viable parameter ranges for baryogenesis, parametric resonance of the AD condensate generates GWs with a peak frequency in the range of ${\cal O}(10-100)$ Hz, which can be explored by a combination of upcoming detectors, including Cosmic Explorer (CE) \cite{LIGOScientific:2016wof} and Einstein Telescope (ET) \cite{Hild:2008ng}, as well as DECIGO \cite{Kawamura:2020pcg} and Big Bang Observatory (BBO)~\cite{Harry:2006fi} (to capture the lower frequency tail).
+Despite its appeal, experimentally testing the AD mechanism is challenging because of the high-scale physics involved in the inflationary era.
+Fortunately, the stochastic gravitational wave background (SGWB) generated by the oscillating AD field offers a promising new probe by utilizing the naturally high-energy environment in the early cosmos: oscillating scalar fields can trigger \textit{parametric resonance}, i.e., rapid nonperturbative particle production, leading to large inhomogeneities and fragmentation that source GWs (e.g.,~\cite{Kitajima:2018zco, Figueroa:2017vfa, Lozanov:2019ylm, Hiramatsu:2020obh, Easther:2006vd, Friedberg:1976me,Coleman:1985ki,Kusenko:1997ad, Kusenko:1997si}).

-The first discovery of GWs by the LIGO-Virgo-KAGRA collaboration ~\cite{LIGOScientific:2016aoc,LIGOScientific:2016sjg,VIRGO:2014yos} ushers in a new era of GW astronomy, followed by the more recent compelling evidence of SGWB identified by pulsar timing array (PTA) observations~\cite{Carilli:2004nx,Weltman:2018zrl,EPTA:2015qep,EPTA:2015gke,NANOGrav:2023gor,NANOGrav:2023hvm, EPTA:2023sfo,EPTA:2023fyk}.
-This study uncovers a generic class of well-motivated sources of SGWB, making a timely complement to the literature.
-The study also reveals a new potential synergy between GW detection and laboratory experiments at energy, intensity, and neutrino frontiers, such as LHC, DUNE, SHiP, FASER \cite{ATLAS:2020syg, ATLAS:2018umm, Bolton:2019pcu,FASER:2018eoc,Ballett:2019bgd,T2K:2019jwa,Drewes:2018gkc,Barouki:2022bkt}: interactions between the AD scalar $\Phi$ and the SM particles are necessary to transfer the asymmetry from the $\Phi$ field to SM baryons, while the characteristic new physics scale in the AD scalar sector is of ${\cal O}(0.1)$--${\cal O}(10)$ GeV for viable models with detectable GW frequencies.
+In conventional SUSY AD baryogenesis, parametric resonance does not generate detectable GWs~\cite{Kusenko:2008zm,Kusenko:2009cv,Zhou:2015yfa}~ \footnote{ In SUSY AD models, producing detectable GWs can typically lead to $\eta_B\gg 10^{-10}$~\cite{Kusenko:2008zm, Kusenko:2009cv}.
+Therefore,~\cite{Kusenko:2008zm, Kusenko:2009cv} considered GWs from AD flat-direction fields with $B\!-\!L = 0$, not relevant for baryogenesis.
+Furthermore, the potential term $|\Phi|^2\log (|\Phi| / M_{\rm {Pl}})$ considered in \cite{Kusenko:2008zm, Kusenko:2009cv, Zhou:2015yfa} exhibits a pathology at $\Phi=0$, which is absent in our polynomial potential; its impact on GW emission warrants re-examination". } Meanwhile, SUSY AD models can lead to Q-balls, which may result in early matter domination and induce GWs at second order by enhancing preexisting curvature perturbations~\cite{Kusenko:2008zm, Kusenko:2009cv}.
+Q-ball-induced GWs strongly depend on the speed of the transition from matter to radiation domination~\cite{White:2021hwi}.

-The rest of the \textit{Letter} is organized as follows: in the next section, we present the benchmark models and the prediction for the baryon asymmetry; following that, we show the results of lattice simulation for GW signals from these models.
-Finally, we conclude with an outlook.
+The purpose of this work is twofold: first, we present non-SUSY realizations of the AD mechanism that involve new physics below the electroweak scale and can operate in cosmic epochs long after inflation; second, we demonstrate that parametric resonance sourced by AD condensates in such models naturally produces SGWB within reach of upcoming GW experiments.